 12. Peckham Library

 A controversial choice, perhaps, but fans of modern architecture will find a lot to love about this library.
-Peckham Library’s unusual shape and striking colours make for an eye-catching building that has become very popular with the local community.
+Peckham Library’s unusual shape and striking colours make for an eye-catching building that has become very popular with the local community in Peckham.
 The L-shaped, copper-clad building is rather popular with the architecture lot too, having scooped the prestigious Stirling Prize back in 2000.
 Check out the view from the rear, as coloured glass panels transform your view of the city skyline.

 13. Canada Water Library

 Come for the jazzy tiling and zigzagging shelves, stay for the cool, wood-enclosed spiral staircase.
-Canada Water Library may lean rather precariously over the water, but the bronzed, hexagonal exterior hints at the flair interiors, which lend themselves perfectly to a little photoshoot.
+The Canada Water Library may lean rather precariously over the water, but the bronzed, hexagonal exterior hints at the flair interiors, which lend themselves perfectly to a little photoshoot.
 A full programme of events, including creative writing groups, author talks, and English language classes are a nice draw, and with a 150-seat performance space on the ground floor, there’s plenty of room for events.
 Still, those interiors – libraries really are just an excuse for architects to go wild, aren’t they?

 14. The National Poetry Library

+This one is definitely a contender for being one of the best libraries in London.
 Less aesthetic than some of the libraries on our list, the National Poetry Library makes the grade thanks to the fact that it’s the largest public collection of poetry in the whole world.
 It was founded in 1953, and opened by T.S.
 Eliot, but relocated to its home at Southbank Centre in 1988, when Seamus Heaney was roped in for cake-cutting duties.
 You’re allowed to take books out on loan, but since they’ve got bean bags scattered throughout, I’d suggest you grab some Carol Ann Duffy and curl up right here.

 Level 5, Royal Festival Hall, Southbank Centre, SE1 8XX.
 Nearest station is Waterloo.
 More info here.